tailwindlabs/tailwindcss/source/docs/installation.blade.md

 For most projects (and to take advantage of Tailwind's customization features), you'll want to install Tailwind via npm.

-Tailwind is [available on npm](https://www.npmjs.com/package/tailwindcss) and can be installed using npm or Yarn.

 ```bash
 # Using npm
 npm install tailwindcss --save-dev